DEVELOPMENT OF THE WHEEL

 The structure and weight of a spoked wheel made it far more efficient and meant it lasted far longer than a solid wheel, and so it was worth the extra effort and cost.

 Internet has tons of little problems, the wheel had only two problems : bumpy roads and Dukkha.
 Dukkha meant the wheel didn't run smoothly, it creaked and squeaked, grinded and wobbled.
 It needed constant maintenance filling the hub rooms with animal fat.
-(A secondary problem was that after a few years the steel rims became loose as the wood shrunk).
+(A very secondary problem was that after a few years the steel rims became loose as the wood shrunk).

-The first ball-bearing idea – a series of metal rods – could well have been made and used around 500 BC. but would have been very uncommon...
+The first ball-bearing idea – a series of metal rods – could well have been made and used around 500 BCE. but would have been very uncommon...
 (I wonder what Buddha would have made of the "wheels within wheels" idea).

 On the American continent, they had no horses donkeys or cows or any 'beast of burden' till they were 'imported' from Europe.
 Buffalo could not be tamed to pull or carry heavy loads.
 In Mexican archeology digs they found childrens toys with wheels – so, they understood the concept, but never developed it, because no animal could pull the weight.